RISX: ICMR (Re)Insurance Specialty Index

 Conclusion

-• Almost all specialty (re)insurers and Lloyd’s have set targets for responsible underwriting and investment to help accelerate society’s transition from fossil fuel dependency towards renewable energy sources, as part of their ESG commitments
+- Almost all specialty (re)insurers and Lloyd’s have set targets for responsible underwriting and investment to help accelerate society’s transition from fossil fuel dependency towards renewable energy sources, as part of their sustainability commitments

 Licensing